akshayjshah/blog/automating-gmail-with-appsscript.md

-# Automating Gmail with AppScript
+# Automating Gmail with AppsScript

 We're all drowning in email.
 The problem isn't the blatant spam---it's easy to unsubscribe from most of that and block the rest.
 The real killer is the email